miketweaver/docker-starbound-gog-server/README.md

 `docker-compose up`

 ##### Notes
 This is done by me, for my personal use.
 I haven't done any testing, other than my personal setup.
+Specifically I use this on an UnRaid server.
 If you have any issues, or pull requests, I'll gladly take them.